 A vasectomy should be carefully considered by any man whose family is complete, be it someone with many children or someone certain he doesn’t want any children at all.
-One thing for sure, in making the decision you should consider vasectomy a permanent form of contraception.
+Regardless of you are, you should consider vasectomy a permanent form of contraception.

 Is a vasectomy painful?

 Most men are surprised how little pain it causes, which given the amount of anxiety many of us feel beforehand, is a very pleasant surprise.
 In fact, once the anesthesia is administered (this can be done by needle or even a spray applicator), there should be no pain at all.

 Are there long-term negative effects from a vasectomy?